oroinc/documentation/book/data_api.rst

 GET
 """

 The HTTP GET method is used to *read* (or retrieve) a representation of a resource.
-In the case of success (or non-error), GET returns a representation in JSON and an HTTP response status code of 200 (OK).
+In case of success (or non-error), GET returns a representation in JSON and an HTTP response status code of 200 (OK).
 In an error case, it most often returns a 404 (NOT FOUND) or 400 (BAD REQUEST).

 .. note::
     According to the design of the HTTP specification, GET requests are used only to read data and not change it.